 - Viewing copy in file format, subtitled in English or an English language version, uploaded to the server.
 If no English version is available, please mail a detailed script in English to firstname.lastname@example.org

-Instructions for uploading please go to Submission on the INPUT website.
+For instructions on uploading please go to Submission Forms on the INPUT website.

-From Monday, 7 May to Thursday, 11 May 2017 all selected programmes will be presented to the Delegates who have registered for INPUT 2017 Thessaloniki.
+From Tuesday, 1 May to Friday, 4 May 2018 all selected programmes will be presented to the Delegates who have registered for INPUT 2018 Brooklyn.
 Presentations will happen in sessions, always followed by discussions.

 In the Sessions, programmes will be shown in excerpt or full length.
-All programmes will also be available for individual screening in the On Demand Library open to registered INPUT Delegates from 7 to 11 May.
+All programmes will also be available for individual screening in the Video Library open to registered INPUT Delegates from 1 to 10 May.

 The attendance of an INPUT conference is open to all media professionals.
 The main feature of the conference is the professional discussion, which follows each screening of a production.